allegro/allegro.tech/_posts/2016-12-05-deep-learning-for-frame-detection.md

 ### Network architectures

 There are no good guidelines on what architecture to use for a specific problem.
-Most researchers trust their intuition&mdash;which is not something one can learn easily.
+Most researchers trust their intuition &mdash; which is not something one can learn easily.

-We decided to start from not-so-deep network, and evolve&mdash;probing different aspects of architectures to find a good one.
+We decided to start from not-so-deep network, and evolve &mdash; probing different aspects of architectures to find a good one.
 One limitation was the size of our dataset which was far smaller than some public dataset used in really deep networks.
 Our current best net has an input 128x128 pixels RGB image and consist of 4 convolutional layers (each of 32 depth and 3x3 kernel size) together with maxpooling layers and on top a fully connected layer and a a binary classification layer.